vlttnv/allseer/README.md

 # Allseer
 ## v0.1.0
-An read-only, AI-powered diagnostics assistant for Kubernetes.
+A read-only, AI-powered diagnostics assistant for Kubernetes.

 ## Installation